In this article

 What is a pending transaction?

 A pending transaction is a charge that has been authorized but hasn't been fully processed.
 Pending transactions can occur when the money needed for the transaction is still being transferred between accounts.
+They will not yet be reflected on your checking account balance or available credit.

 Payments, purchases, and deposits can all result in pending transactions.
 With a credit card, pending transactions can occur with both account payments and transactions.

-How long do pending transactions take?
+How long do pending transactions take to clear?

 Pending transactions generally take between one and five business days to clear.
 That time can vary based on the type of transaction, the payment network, and the bank or credit card issuer.